-11 toxic relationship habits we mistake as healthy
+11 Toxic Relationship Habits We Mistake As Healthy

 1. Calling your partner your “everything”

-A friend of mine, after dating a girl for about six months, texted me and said, “she means everything to me.”
+A friend of mine, after dating a girl for about six months, texted me and said, “She means everything to me.”
 Six months after that, he proposed, and now they’re married.

 I’m sure they’ll stay “happily-ever-after” married forever.

-But sometimes I still think about that text and feel a little like: uh. k.
+But sometimes I still think about that text and feel a little like: Uh.
+OK.

 When you make your partner your “everything,” you are saying that everything else — yourself included — is nothing.

-You’re suggesting— like, out loud— that the rest of your life doesn’t mean anything.
+You’re suggesting — like, out loud — that the rest of your life doesn’t mean anything.
 That without your partner in it, you’d be left with little to live for.

 That’s not romantic.
 It’s not cute.
 And it’s definitely not healthy.